haniffalab/Single-cell-RNAseq-data-analysis-bundle/README.md

     * _runAGA_ boolean to run AGA

 ### gene_discriminatory_power_analysis.sh
-  - this pipeline trains a random forest for classifying cell labels in a seurat object using a set of gene names
+* this pipeline trains a random forest for classifying cell labels in a seurat object using a set of gene names
-  - it was created to assess discriminatory power of gene sets using a random forest classification report
+* it was created to assess discriminatory power of gene sets using a random forest classification report
-  - the random forest was chosen for this purpose due the partial similarities between it classifying mechanism and flow sorting
+* the random forest was chosen for this purpose due the partial similarities between it classifying mechanism and flow sorting
-  - this is a not a pipeline for training classifiers. if that's what you need check train_classifier.sh pipeline
+* this is a not a pipeline for training classifiers. if that's what you need check _train\_classifier.sh_ pipeline
+* an example of runing this pipeline:\
+`qsub gene_discriminatory_power_analysis.sh 'seurat.addr = "data_scseq.RDS"; feature_genes = "fname_with_gene_names"; cell.types = "fname_with_cell_types"; save.to.dir = "gene_power"; ident.set = "validated.cell.labels"; type.to.colours = "colorkey_fname";'`
+* the arguments:
-    - seurat.addr file name of the RDS object containing the input data as a seurat object.
-Must include only the file name not the path because the assumption is that data files are kept in the data folder.
+    * _seurat.addr_ file name of the RDS object containing the input data as a seurat object.
+Must include only the file name not the path because the assumption is that data files are kept in _data_ folder.
-    - feature_genes name of file that must be found in the resource folder and to contain one gene name per line
+    * _feature\_genes_ name of file that must be found in _resource_ folder and to contain one gene name per line
-    - cell.types name of file found in resource folder and contains one cell type per line
+    * _cell.types_ name of file found in _resource_ folder and contains one cell type per line
-    - save.to.dir name of folder to save results
+    * _save.to.dir_ name of folder to save results
-    - ident.set name of column in meta data to used for partitioning the data
+    * _ident.set_ name of column in meta data to used for partitioning the data
-    - type.to.colours name of csv file found in the resource folder that contains the cell type to colour mapping.
-To generate colour key compatibly with the single cell analysis bundle check the interactive tool color_management.html
+    * _type.to.colours_ name of csv file found in _resource_ folder that contains the cell type to colour mapping.
+To generate colour key compatibly with the single cell analysis bundle check the interactive tool _color\_management.html_
+* see _violin\_plots.sh_ and the _resource_ folder for examples of feature genes and cell types file formats

 ### pseudotime.sh
   - used for trajectory analysis